The Inheritance Clause

 Like he wasn’t browsing.

-Like he was checking something.
+Like he was evaluating.

 I looked at my aunt’s photo behind the counter.